jpellman/wiki.libjpel.so/Memory.rst

 * Explicit : Consciously-recalled memories.
 Our experience of explicit memories is a result of the hippocampus synthesizing together our implicit memories.

+* A similar taxonomy of memory types includes declarative (explicit) and non-declarative (implicit) memory.
+Declarative memory is further broken down into semantic (factual) or episodic (event-based) memory.
+Nondeclarative memory encompasses procedural, priming, conditioned, and nonassociative memories.

+* In the programming/computer science world, the functional programming paradigm is analogous to declarative memory, while the procedural paradigm is analogous to procedural memory.
+There seems to have been another case of interdisciplinary conspiracy at some point.

 Priming
 -------